SentryShot/sentryshot/docs/1_Installation.md

 This is included in the Docker bundle.

 A web server is required for TLS, Websockets and HTTP/2.
 We will use Caddy but any HTTP/2 supported web server will do.
-[Install Caddy](https://caddyserver.com/docs/install)
+[Install Caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).

 Caddy is configured using a "[Caddyfile](https://caddyserver.com/docs/caddyfile)" default location is `/etc/caddy/Caddyfile`

+	sudo systemctl restart caddy

 ### Enabling TLS